petabridge/akka-bootcamp/src/Unit-2/lesson5/README.md

 Build and run `SystemCharting.sln` and you should see the following:

 ![Successful Unit 2 Output](images/syncharting-complete-output.gif)
+> NOTE: If you're following along using the eBook / .ePub, you won't see the animation.
+[Click here to see it](https://github.com/petabridge/akka-bootcamp/raw/master/src/Unit-2/lesson5/images/syncharting-complete-output.gif).

 Compare your code to the code in the [/Completed/ folder](Completed/) to compare your final output to what the instructors produced.